anyahush/surf-the-wave/README.md

     * I want to be able to access the Django admin portal easily
     * I want to be able to delete a user.
     * I want to be able to make another user admin.
+    * I want to be notified when a user fills out the contact form, so I don't have to check the admin portal constantly.